RIPE-NCC/ripe-database-documentation/docs/06.Update-Methods/04-Email-Updates.md

 Email update messages must be in plain text and can be MIME-encoded.
 If encoded messages are multipart/signed, the signature part will be associated with the corresponding MIME text part.
 When an encoded message is received, the database software will take each valid MIME part (including any related signature part) and merge them into one update message.
 Please see section ['MIME Support'](#mime-support) for more information.

 Passwords needed for authorising the updates of all objects in the message must be included somewhere in the message.
-This is done with the pseudo-attribute “password:”, for example:
+This is done with the pseudo-attribute "password:", for example:

     password: some clear text

-This “password:” pseudo-attribute can be placed anywhere in the message.
+This "password:" pseudo-attribute can be placed anywhere in the message.
 One attribute is needed for each required password.
 If the message is MIME-encoded the passwords can be in any MIME part.
 When it is all merged into a single update message, all passwords found will apply to all objects in the update.
 Passwords can also be contained within the text part of a signed update message and apply to objects outside the signed part.
 All credentials will be extracted before any authorisation checks are made.
-The “password:” pseudo-attributes will be removed before any of the objects are processed.
+The "password:" pseudo-attributes will be removed before any of the objects are processed.
 This ensures that they will never be considered as part of any object.

 Acknowledgements (ack) containing the result of the update are returned to the sender of the email based on the "Reply-to:" and "From:" fields in the email header.
 Notifications (notif) may also be sent based on email addresses found in the attributes within each object in the update message and the related **mntner** objects.
 See section on Notifications.